rgammans/MysteryMachine/README.rst

 to install it.
 If it ia not already installed the installer will try to fetch and install it automatically.

+MysteryMachine now supports Ipython, instead on other platforms.

 Docutils
 ''''''''
 MysteryMachine was first developed with docutils 0.4 but I'm currently using 0.6 myself as it generates less noise of on the python comaptiblity tests.
 I suspect 0.5 and 0.6 should work equally.
 0.4 will probably work too but I haven't tested it in a while.

-Docutils can either be installed wiht easy_install or the installer will pull in the latest version for you.
+Docutils can either be installed with easy_install or the installer will pull in the latest version for you.

 PyYaml
 ''''''
-Yaml is the current prefered format for the MysteryMachine config file , and if you intend to start MysteryMachine with it default settings it will need PyYaml.
+Yaml is the current preferred format for the MysteryMachine config file , and if you intend to start MysteryMachine with it default settings it will need PyYaml.
 PyYaml can be install easily using easy_install.
 Like so: